 The MediaLight Mk2 looks very different from our previous models.
 It has been completely redesigned.
 Before we get into installation, I want to outline the changes and explain why we made them.

 First, you'll notice that the strip uses a zigzag pattern.
 This was done because, instead of older units that relied on multiple strips all connected to the same 4-way splitter, we've optimized the strip to run as a single piece around 3 or 4 sides, or in an inverted-U on the back of the display.

 Unlike the older MediaLight Flex, there is no trick to turning corners.
-The strip will easily turn corners.
+The strip will easily turn corners, just be sure to not crack the fragile components on the strip.
+Only bend where there is a FLEX POINT marked with the MediaLight "M" logo or "DC5V".